 New Cars Cost More to Insure

-Whether or not your vehicle is new also affects insurance rates.
-Newer cars tend to come with higher price tags than used vehicles.
+Whether or not your vehicle is new also affects rates.
+Newer cars tend to come with higher price tags than used ones.
 This makes them more expensive to repair or replace.
 Insurers will likely note this detail and price your rates accordingly.
-The value of your car may also encourage criminals to steal your vehicle.
-In short, newer cars are a higher risk to your insurer because they’re more expensive and valuable.
+The value of your vehicle may also encourage criminals to steal it.
+In short, newer model vehicles are a higher risk to your insurance carrier because they’re more expensive and valuable.

-But new cars don’t necessarily hurt your rates all the time.
-There are ways for your new vehicles to help lower your insurance rates.
-As you’ll see later in the article, new cars typically come with plenty of safety features that can help save you money.
+There are also ways a new automobile purchase helps lower your rates.
+As you’ll see later in the article, newer model vehicles typically come with plenty of safety features that can help save you money.
 There may also be discounts available from your insurer if you buy a new car.

 Used Cars are Cheaper to Insure